-In July 2016, the High Court ruled in a Group subsidiary's favour that a dividend of €135 million paid by Windward Prospects Ltd ("Windward") to Seguana SA ("Seguana") in May 2009 was a transaction made with the intention of putting assets beyond the reach of the Group subsidiary and of negatively impacting its interests.
+In July 2016, the High Court ruled in a Group subsidiary's favour that a dividend of €135 million paid by Windward Prospects Ltd ("Windward") to Sequana SA ("Sequana") in May 2009 was a transaction made with the intention of putting assets beyond the reach of the Group subsidiary and of negatively impacting its interests.
 On 10 February 2017, further to a hearing in January 2017 to determine the relief due, the Court found in the Group subsidiary's favour, ordering that Sequana must pay an amount up to the full value of the dividend plus interest which equates to around US\$185 million, related to past and future clean-up costs.
-The Court granted all parties leave to appeal and Sequana a stay in respect of the above payments.
+The Court granted all parties leave to appeal and Seguana a stay in respect of the above payments.
 In June 2018, the Court of Appeal heard arguments in the Seguana Claims Appeal (as defined below).
 On 6 February 2019, the Court of Appeal gave judgment upholding the High Court's findings, with one immaterial change to the method of calculating the damages awarded.
 The Court of Appeal refused applications made by both parties for a further appeal to the U.K. Supreme Court.
 Both parties applied directly to the U.K. Supreme Court for permission to appeal in March 2019.
 On 31 July 2019, BTI was granted permission to appeal to the Supreme Court.
 On the same day, the Supreme Court refused Sequana permission to appeal.
 A hearing of BTI's appeal has been listed to take place on 25 and 26 March 2020.
 Sequana therefore remains liable to pay the above mentioned judgment.
+The hearing of BTI's appeal was listed to take place on 25 and 26 March 2020 but was adjourned because of the COVID-19 pandemic.
+The hearing is now listed to take place on 4 and 5 May 2021.

 Due to the uncertain outcome of the case no asset has been recognised in relation to this ruling.
 In February 2017, Sequana entered into a process in France seeking court protection (the "Sauvegarde"), exiting the Sauvegarde in June 2017.
 However, following the Court of Appeal judgment in February, Sequana entered into receivership in France, thus staying the execution of the US\$185 million judgment in favour of BAT.
 On 7 March 2019, Sequana announced that it was unable to pay its debts and that it had applied to convert the Sauvegarde into "redressement judiciare", a form of insolvent receivership.
 On 15 May 2019, the Nanterre Commercial Court made an order place Sequana into formal liquidation proceedings.
 No payments have been received.

-The provision is £73 million at 31 December 2019 (2018: £108 million).
-Based on the funding agreement, £35 million has been paid in 2019, which includes legal costs of £3 million (2018: £30 million, including legal costs of £5 million).
+The provision is £70 million at 31 December 2020 (2019: £73 million).
+Based on the funding agreement, £3 million has been paid in 2020, which includes legal costs of £1 million (2019: £35 million, including legal costs of £3 million).